A Sollemnis Institution · Buffalo, New York · Founding Cohort · 25 Seats

 Institutional curriculum.
 Weekly scoring across five domains.
 Verifiable credentials.
 Parent-facing reports.
 This program answers to the same standard as any serious institution.

-Founder Identity Statement — every session — without exception
+Founder Identity Statement, every session, without exception

 "I am a Founder.
 I own my decisions.